HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/flint_stone.md

 # Loot & More

 One way to break the Flint Stone is to obtain a rare [Radio](/weapons/guns/radio) and use the summoned airdrop to destroy the Flint Stone.
 Technically, a naturally spawned airdrop can also break it, but this is exceedingly rare.
-You can also break the FLint Stone using a weapon with piercing damage such as the [Maul](/weapons/melee/maul).
+You can also break the Flint Stone using a weapon with piercing damage such as the [Maul](/weapons/melee/maul).
 The Flint Stone has very good [loot](/loot#flint_stone), and always drops a [Gold Airdrop gun](/loot#gold_airdrop_guns).
 Each one of these has a 33.33% (1/3) chance of dropping.

 # Tips